mysql/mysql-utilities/README.txt

     python setup.py build_sphinx -b man
     python setup.py build_man

-Building Unix manual pages require Sphinx version 1.0 or later and docutils 0.6 or later.
+NOTE: Building Unix manual pages require Sphinx version 1.0 or later and docutils 0.6 or later.

 Manual pages are currently not pre-generated, so you have to build